Best Cheap Health Insurance in Alabama (2026)

 Cheapest health insurance companies in Alabama

-Ambetter has the cheapest health insurance in Alabama, at $496 per month before discounts.
+Blue Cross and Blue Shield, UnitedHealthcare and Ambetter have the cheapest health insurance plans in Alabama, with Silver rates starting at $583 per month before discounts.

 Find Cheap Health Insurance Quotes in Alabama